Skip to main content

 Senior Data Scientist & AI Advisor

-I lead applied data science projects at the Deutsches Biomasseforschungszentrum (DBFZ), helping research groups unlock value from complex bioenergy datasets.
-My role combines high-level advisory work with hands-on implementation across the machine learning lifecycle.
+I work on applied data science projects at the Deutsches Biomasseforschungszentrum (DBFZ), including contributions to the interdisciplinary KIDA project.
+I support research groups at DBFZ and partner institutions in turning complex datasets into robust scientific and policy-relevant results.
+My role blends strategic AI advisory work with hands-on implementation across the machine-learning lifecycle.

-• Design data and machine learning strategies that align with project goals, funding requirements, and ethical guardrails.
+• Design data and ML strategies aligned with project goals, funding constraints, and ethical guardrails.

-• Shape the institute’s AI-HPC roadmap, selecting tooling and infrastructure that balance performance, cost, and long-term maintainability.
+• Co-shape the institute’s AI-HPC roadmap and select tooling/infrastructure balancing performance, cost, and maintainability.

-• Lead the operation of Slurm clusters, container stacks, and GitLab/GitHub automation, including CVE-driven patching and security monitoring.
+• Operate Slurm clusters, container stacks, and GitLab/GitHub automation, including CVE-driven patching and security monitoring.

-• Build open-source tooling such as ScrAIbe and ScrAIbe-WebUI so non-coders can access transcription and diarisation pipelines.
+• Develop open-source tools like ScrAIbe and ScrAIbe-WebUI so non-coders can use transcription and diarisation pipelines.

 2019 – 2021